anjaliahlawat/amazon-login-script/README.md

 ## Installation

-To run this project, clone the repository, open the directory and run the following commands:
+To install the dependencies for the project, clone the repository, open the directory and run the following command:

 ```
 $ yarn
-$ yarn test

 ```